 A Women’s Health Nurse Practitioner (WHNP) is an advanced-practice nurse who is able to diagnose and manage common and some complex medical conditions in female patients throughout their lifespan.
 WHNPs focus on reproductive, obstetric, and gynecological health, providing diagnostic care and treatment, as well as preventive health maintenance.

 The University of Cincinnati’s Women’s Health Nurse Practitioner program is ideal for registered nurses seeking an advanced degree in women’s health.
+Previous women’s health experience is strongly preferred, but consideration for other work experiences will be considered.
 The program prepares nurses to become primary care providers for female patients, promoting wellness and disease prevention throughout a woman’s life.